JulianKnodt/quick_maths/readme.md

 # Quick Maths

+- Important note: this package is designed for nightly with const-generics.

 A basic package for vector and matrix arithmetic which uses rust's unstable const generic feature.
 I just need something that does math conveniently and don't want to have to deal with NDArray or the like...